 Cherry Trees for zone 3

 “Sour” cherries are the type most adaptable for cold climates.
 They flower a little later than sweet cherries and so aren’t as damaged by late frosts.
-Though, the term “sour” refers to type of tree rather than the taste of the fruit, many of these cultivars have fruit that is sweeter than “sweet” cherries, when fully ripe.
+Though, the term “sour” refers to the type of tree rather than the taste of the fruit, many of these cultivars have fruit that is sweeter than “sweet” cherries, when fully ripe.

-Cupid Cherry is a sweet cherry with a shrub habit.
+Cupid Cherry is sweet cherry with a shrub habit.
 It grows only 6 to 8 feet in height on its own root system.
 The sweet, dark red fruit is 3 to 4 cm and 6.5 grams.
 This is from the “Romance Series” released in 2004 by the University of Saskatchewan.
 The tree is self-pollinating but you’ll need either two Cupid Cherries or a second cherry from the Romance Series for pollination.
 Cupid had the largest cherries of the Romance group.
 They are deep burgundy when ripe in mid-August.
 Hardy to zone 2a.

 The other cherries in the Romance group include Crimson Passion, Juliet, Romeo, and Valentine.
 All are hardy to zone 2.
 All are self-rooted and have a bush habit.
-The favors are good.
+The favours are good.
 The trees are picked more like a Saskatoon bush rather than a cherry tree, allowing for mechanical picking.
 Of these Juliet, Romeo, and Valentine are sweet and productive.
 While Crimson passion is a moderate fruiting shrub with larger, sweeter cherries.
 All these Romance cherries are self-rooted, so damage from winter dieback is minimized.
-These fruit shrubs are self-pollinating but for best results at least two trees should be planted.
+These fruit shrubs are self-pollinating but for best results, at least two trees should be planted.